 The anchor tenants are Dunnes, Debenhams and Tesco.
 Other brands include Boots, Eason, Heatons, New Look, River Island, H&M, Dealz, Carriag Donn, Skechers, Clarks, Currys PC World, Peter Mark, Vero Moda, JD Sports, Regatta, Nandos, Tiger, Starbucks, Lifestyle Sports and Vodafone.

-When The Square opened it was the largest shopping centre located in the Ireland.
+When The Square opened it was the largest shopping centre in Ireland.

 Dundrum Town Centre

-Dundrum Town Centre, is a twenty minute drive from The Address City and one of the largest indoor shopping centres in Ireland.
-Dundrum Town Centre is home to exclusive flagship stores such as House of Frasier & Harvey Nichols and Hollister Dublin.
-With over 100 stores, 40 restaurants & Cinema, visitors are spoilt for choice.
+Dundrum Town Centre, is a twenty minute drive from The Address Citywest, and one of the largest indoor shopping centres in Ireland.
+Dundrum Town Centre is home to exclusive flagship stores such as House of Fraser, Harvey Nichols, and Hollister Dublin.
+With over 100 stores, 40 restaurants, & a cinema, visitors are spoilt for choice.
 Dundrum Town Centre is also home to the world famous Hamleys Toy Store.
 A shopping trip to Dundrum Town Centre is a must.

 We know that part of a great shopping trip is a smooth journey – both into and around the shops.
 That’s why we’ve curated a handy selection of Dundrum Town Centre’s services and visiting information, so all you need to focus on is your shopping.
 Whether you’re looking for Zara Dundrum opening hours or family-friendly parking facilities, we’ve got everything you need to plan your visit here.
 You’ll find convenient places to pick up your parcels, our Dundrum store map to find your favourite brands, mobility and accessibility guides, and a range of services and places to treat yourself – from beauty counters at Harvey Nichols to spa treatments at Edvard & Pink.
 Browse our range of services at Dundrum in Dublin below.